Update 2020-10-23: Registration is open!

 23 September.
 Extended to 30 September.

-- 2nd Workshop on Computational Detection of Language Change, full-day workshop.
+- 2nd Workshop on Computational Detection of Language Change, half-day afternoon workshop.
 Submission deadline: 1 October.

 - Applied Swedish NLP, half-day afternoon workshop.
 No submissions – only participation.